soumiknafiulferdous/Online-Medicine-Shop/README.md

 12. Deliveryman details can be managed by the admin.

-13. Number of visits,version update info of the website will be tracked by the admin.
+13. Number of visits, version update info of the website will be tracked by the admin.

 14. Admin can add, update, delete the details of the medicine.

-15. The project will be totally built at administrative and thus only the admin will guaranteed the access.
+15. This project ensures the security of admin access by providing separate access to the admin panel.

-16. The medicine will be arranged according to the category.
+16. The medicine can be arranged according to the category.

-17. Customer can search the medicine according to medicine name, medicine type etc.
+17. Customer can search the medicine according to medicine name and medicine type.

-18. Customer can also search the medicine according to age of the patient.
+18. Customer can also search the medicine according to age of the patient as some medicine is dedicated for different age group.

 19. Customer can make their wishlist of medicine.